Cremation Costs & Urn Burial: Affordable Options

 • Eco-friendly urns that biodegrade when buried or released in water

-• Jewelry keepsakes containing a small portion of ashes
+• Jewelry keepsakes holding a small portion of ashes

-These options add emotional depth without increasing costs dramatically.
+These options add emotional significance without dramatically increasing costs.

 Conclusion